Kinds of Personality Disorders

 • Reluctance to trust others because of a fear that others are against you

-• Treat innocent remarks or non-threatening situations as a personal
+• Treat innocent remarks or non-threatening situations as a personal insult or attack

 • Responds to perceived insults or insults with anger or hostility